clairexen/riscv-fanfic/riscv-long/riscv-long.md

 Appendix I: (Un)frequently Asked Questions
 ==========================================

-Q: Why have both the packed and the prefix format?
-Wouldn't "packed" be sufficient?
-Some of the immediate bits in the packed format could be used to distinguish instructions, solving the issue of "packed" providing only limited encoding space for instructions.
+Q: Why have both the extended and the prefix format?
+Wouldn't "extended" be sufficient?
+Some of the immediate bits in the extended format could be used to distinguish instructions, solving the issue of "extended" providing only limited encoding space for instructions.

 A: In the prefix format page, opcode, and funct3 are all within the 32-bit of the instruction word.
 Thus, assuming funct7 only contains additional arguments for the instruction, a prefix-format instruction can be decoded by looking only at the first 32-bit of the instruction.
-If we'd use the packed format only and distinguish instructions using immediate bits, then the decoder would need to look beyond the first 32-bits to decode an instruction.
+If we'd use the extended format only and distinguish instructions using immediate bits, then the decoder would need to look beyond the first 32-bits to decode an instruction.

-Q: How to decide if an instruction should be using prefix format or packed format?
+Q: How to decide if an instruction should be using prefix format or extended format?

-A: A packed format instruction should be (1) fairly frequent, so that it pays of to have a 16-bit shorter instruction word and (2) should only occupy one funct7 value (i.e. only use the immediate field for additional parameters), to ensure there's enough space left for other packed instructions.
-Everything else should use the prefix format.
+A: A extended format instruction should be (1) fairly frequent, so that it pays of to have a 16-bit shorter instruction word and (2) should only occupy one funct7 value (i.e. only use the immediate field for additional parameters), to ensure there's enough space left for other extended instructions.

 Q: How many opcodes does the standard 48-bit prefix-format (len=00, spc=00, ssp=00) provide?

 A: The equivalent of 2048 major opcodes, or 16384 minor opcodes.

-Q: How many opcodes does the standard 48-bit packed-format (len=000, spc=11) provide?
+Q: How many opcodes does the standard 48-bit extended-format (len=000, spc=11) provide?

 A: The equivalent of only 1 minor opcode, but with an added 16-bit immediate.